ykat0/capital/README.md

 ## Usage
 Read the [documentation](https://capital.readthedocs.io/en/latest/).
 CAPITAL uses a single-cell analysis toolkit [Scanpy](https://scanpy.readthedocs.io/en/latest/index.html) in its implementation so that one can also use Scanpy's useful functions including preprocessing, plotting and datasets in the CAPITAL environment.

+## Code Ocean
+We also provide a Code Ocean [compute capsule](https://codeocean.com/capsule/5673663/tree/v1) to reproduce our results.

+## Reference
+Reiichi Sugihara, Yuki Kato*, Tomoya Mori and Yukio Kawahara, **Alignment of single-cell trajectory trees with CAPITAL**, *in preparation for publication*.

+---
+If you have any questions, please contact [Yuki Kato](https://www.med.osaka-u.ac.jp/pub/rna/ykato/en/index.html)
+*Graduate School of Medicine, Osaka University, Japan*